crustio/crust-wiki/docs/crust-account.md

 ---

 ## What is the Crust account?

-The Crust account is the carrier of user’s assets in Crust Network.
-Users need to keep the Crust Network **mnemonic seeds** and backup files safe, in case of user’s permanent lose of assets resulted from their lose of accounts.The methods of creating an account include [using Crust Wallet to create an account](#iusing-crust-wallet-to-create-an-accout) and [using Apps to create an account](#iiusing-apps-to-create-an-accout).
+The Crust account is the carrier of the user’s assets in Crust Network.
+Users need to keep the Crust Network **mnemonic seeds** and backup files safe, in case of the user’s permanent loss of assets resulting from their loss of accounts.
+The methods of creating an account include [using Crust Wallet to create an account](#iusing-crust-wallet-to-create-an-accout) and [using Apps to create an account](#iiusing-apps-to-create-an-accout).

 The types of assets stored in the Crust account can be referred to [crust tokens](crust-tokens.md).

-## I.Using Crust Wallet to create an accout
+## I.Using Crust Wallet to create an account

 ### Install Crust Wallet